 ROE measures a company's profitability by assessing how efficiently it utilizes shareholders' equity.
 Higher ROE signifies better profitability.
 This is a reliable measure for mature firms that have had enough time to concentrate on increasing profitability.
 It is a less sure way of ranking start-up firms as they are usually still in the process of fine-tuning their market model.

 If you're seeking income generation while stock trading, consider the dividend yield—the ratio of dividends paid per share to the stock's price.
 Look for stable or growing dividends.
 In some cases, large diversified conglomerates like 3M, GE, and Siemens provide the kind of stable yet pedestrian dividend yields that could attract risk-averse investors.
+When reviewing shares over the past year, I've found that ratios become far more useful when compared against the company's own historical range and sector averages, because a low valuation metric on its own can just as easily point to deteriorating business quality as to a bargain.

 Common stocks are the more widespread type of stock.
 They represent ownership in a company.
 These stocks normally give higher potential returns than preferred stocks.
 However, they come with more risks.

-Preferred stocks also represent ownership in a company but more commonly offer a lower rate of return than common stocks.
+Preferred stocks also represent ownership in a company, but more commonly offer a lower rate of return than common stocks.
 The upside of preferred stocks is that they come with lower risk than common stocks.
 Both types of stocks can be good investments, depending on your investment goals and risk tolerance.

 Share prices can change rapidly in response to breaking news or market events.
 If you're not closely monitoring your positions, you could experience significant losses.
 On the flip side, you might also have the chance to make substantial gains.